LifewayIT/corinth-code-challenge/README.md

 ---

 This is LifeWay IT's code challenge given to full stack software engineering candidates!
 Interested in working with our team?
-Checkout open positions [here](http://tech.lifeway.com/)
+Check out open positions [here](http://tech.lifeway.com/)

 ---